JTP75/justbot/src/tools/README.md

 - Return `Ok(Some(String))` for response to agent
 - Return `Ok(None)` for silent success
 - Return `Err(...)` for error conditions
-- Tools have mutable access to `RustBot` for bot functionality
+- Tools have mutable access to `PuetceApp` for bot functionality